IjzerenHein/react-navigation-shared-element/README.md

 - Wrap stack-navigator with `createSharedElementStackNavigator`
 - Wrap your component with `<SharedElement>` and provide a unique `id`
-- When pushing a route, provide a `sharedElements` config
+- Define a static `sharedElements` config on the Screen that you want to animate

 ```jsx
 import { createStackNavigator } from 'react-navigation';